-A Message from the Board of Education
+A Message from the Superintendent

-Howard County has an outstanding school system by nearly every academic measure you can find.
-The fiscal year 2019 budget request sets forth a roadmap for educating, nurturing and providing the best start in life for the 57,000 children in our school system, while supporting the staff members who are entrusted with our students' care.
+The proposed FY 2019 operating budget is guided by our Strategic Call to Action: Learning and Leading with Equity.
+The budget sets forth a roadmap for educating, nurturing and providing the best start in life for our more than 56,000 children, and for taking care of the staff members who are entrusted with our students' care.